Wind Storm Damage

 Beginning in late June here in Tucson, temperatures usually rise to hellish levels.
 The dry landscape bakes under the relentless Arizona sun.
 Then, the clouds roll in.
 When the first drops of rain appear, the monsoon season has officially arrived.

-Here in Tucson, the monsoon season means gusting winds and heavy rains that can push homeowners’ roofs to the limit, and sometimes far beyond.
+In Tucson, the monsoon season means gusting winds and heavy rains that can push homeowners’ roofs to the limit and sometimes far beyond.

 The Arizona monsoon season begins around June 15 and ends around September 30 each year, but the peak generally comes between the middle of July and the middle of August.
 In fact, the state of Arizona typically receives about half its total annual rainfall during our monsoon season.

 During a monsoon, roofs may be buffeted by high winds and deluged by rain.
 Roof leaks are common, and roof repairs are often necessary.
-Roofs that are older than 10 years frequently require attention after a monsoon, yet savvy homeowners make a point of inspecting their roofs and taking corrective actions before the season begins.
+Roofs older than 10 years frequently require attention after a monsoon, yet savvy homeowners inspect their roofs and take corrective actions before the season begins.

 A good roofer can monsoon-proof your home